 Do not use language that could be calculated to incite hatred against any ethnic, religious or other minority group.

 Privacy – do not reveal any personal information (e.g. home address, telephone number) about yourself or other users.
-Do not trespass into other users files or folders.
+Do not trespass into other users’ files or folders.

 Password – do not reveal your password to anyone.
 If you think someone has learned your password then contact Miss Tatlow.